You are here

 Planning and Administration

-Erin Posthumus leads USA-NPN's outreach and engagement efforts through communication with observers and resource development.
-She is also the USA-NPN's liaison to the US Fish & Wildlife Service, and is working with National Wildlife Refuges across the country to implement phenology monitoring to meet their resource management and outreach goals.
+Erin Posthumus leads USA-NPN's outreach and engagement efforts with Nature's Notebook observers and USA-NPN partners.
+She is also the USA-NPN's liaison to the US Fish & Wildlife Service and is working with National Wildlife Refuges across the country to implement phenology monitoring to meet their resource management goals.

-A Seattle native, Erin received her B.A. in Environmental Biology from the University of Colorado at Boulder, then worked on a variety of field biology projects around the US and abroad.
-She first came to the USA-NPN as a Peace Corps Fellow in 2010, during her graduate program in the University of Arizona's School of Natural Resources and the Environment.
+Erin received her B.A. in Environmental Biology from the University of Colorado at Boulder, then worked on a variety of field biology projects around the US and abroad.
+She first came to the USA-NPN as a Peace Corps Fellow in 2010, during her graduate program at the University of Arizona's School of Natural Resources and the Environment.
 In 2013 she was awarded a Master of Science for her research on wildlife species diversity at endangered red squirrel middens.

 Alyssa Rosemartin supports partnerships with resource management agencies and researchers to advance the USA National Phenology Network's mission to improve scientific understand and decision-making.
 She also contributes to in-house data product development, including quality control.